Gavin Sheets Player Props: White Sox vs. Angels

 Gavin Sheets At The Plate

-- Sheets has two doubles, seven home runs and 12 walks while hitting .257.
+- Sheets is hitting .250 with two doubles, seven home runs and 13 walks.

-- Sheets has driven home a run in 11 games this season (27.5%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on five occasions..
+- Sheets has driven in a run in 11 games this season (26.8%), including five games with more than one RBI (12.2%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.